When choosing any piece of audio equipment, including loudspeakers, it's useful to understand the expected lifespan of

-Some tweeters build in the 1980s and 1990s we designed with ferrofluid (a magnetic fluid) to improve damping and keep the voice coil cool.
+Some tweeters built in the 1980s and 1990s we designed with ferrofluid (a magnetic fluid) to improve damping and keep the voice coil cool.

 This design practice has been discontinued mainly because the fluid would dry up, leaving behind its magnetic particles, which would cause a slew of different problems ranging from distortion and low-pass filtering to complete seizure of the tweeter.
 While the use of ferrofluids is still common, there are designs that avoid the issue entirely by not having them at all.

 How To Properly Care For Your Loudspeakers

-Now that we understand the typical factors that affect a loudspeaker’s lifespan, let’s focus our attention on improving this lifespan by properly caring for the loudspeaker.
+Now that we understand the typical factors that affect a loudspeaker's lifespan, let's focus on improving this lifespan by properly caring for the loudspeaker.

 Keep It Out Of Direct Sunlight

 Maintain Favorable Humidity

-Moisture can no doubt do immeasurable damage to the speaker’s cones and its surrounds over time.
+Moisture can no doubt do immeasurable damage to the speaker’s cones and surrounds over time.
 Keeping your equipment in a humid environment can help wear away its metallic parts faster, as well as damage the speaker’s power amp, which speeds up the speaker driver’s perversion.

 Keep It Dust-Free

 Allowing dust to settle on your speakers can potentially cause extensive harm.
 By letting swaths of dust bed down on your speaker, immeasurable damage can be done on its cones, speaker cabinets, and surrounds, negatively affecting the system’s function, sound quality, and durability.

 Tiny particles of dust can be relatively sharp, causing microscopic damage to the elements of the speaker.
-Furthermore, the build-up of dust will impede the proper movement of the speaker while also causing greater friction and providing insulation for unwanted heat.
+Furthermore, the dust build-up will impede the proper movement of the speaker while also causing greater friction and providing insulation for unwanted heat.